 New home closings represented none out of the 152 total closings, which is a smaller percentage than the 2 of 138 total closings a year earlier.
 Following a decline in August year-over-year, closings of new and existing homes jumped year-over-year in September.

 Other Market Trends

-Foreclosures and real estate owned (REO) closings fell in September from a year earlier, but remained a burden on the market.
-Out of all existing home closings, foreclosures combined with REO closings represented 45.4% of closings, below 57.4% a year earlier.
-The percentage of existing home closings involving foreclosures slid to 28.3% in September from 33.1% a year earlier while REO closings as a percentage of existing home closings sank to 17.1% from 24.3% a year earlier.
+Foreclosures and real estate owned (REO) closings fell in September from a year earlier, but stayed a drag on the market.
+Together, foreclosures plus REO closings accounted for 45.4% of existing home closings, down from 57.4% a year earlier.
+The percentage of existing home closings involving foreclosures declined to 28.3% in September from 33.1% a year earlier while REO closings as a percentage of existing home closings slid to 17.1% from 24.3% a year earlier.

 Please refer to the ABOUT THIS MSA tab to learn more about geographic coverage and data availability in the Rome, GA area.